-The Flag Cichlid is peaceful, although they can become more aggressive when breeding.
-These Cichlids are also very social and prefer to be kept in groups.
-You can keep them in a community aquarium with other peaceful Cichlids such as Geophagus and Apistogramma as well as other peaceful community species such as Barbs, Tetras and small Catfish.
+Flag Cichlids, Mesonauta Festivus, are peaceful, but they can become aggressive when breeding.
+In addition, these Cichlids are very social and prefer being kept in groups.
+However, it is possible to keep them in a community aquarium with other peaceful Cichlids such as Geophagus and Apistogramma, as well as Barbs, Tetras, and small Catfish.

-Even though these Cichlids make an exciting and welcome addition to a tank with Angelfish, they are not great with some small colourful fish such as Neon Tetras as these are a favourite snack.
+Even though these Cichlids make a great addition to a tank with Angelfish, they do not get along well with some small colourful fish, such as Black Neon Tetras, as they enjoy snacking on them.

-Flag Cichlid bodies are an angular oval shape and strongly compressed laterally with pointed dorsal and anal fins.
-The most distinguishing feature on these fish is a black band that runs from the mouth, through the eye, upward to the top of the dorsal fin's back.
+The bodies of Flag Cichlids have an oblique oval shape and are strongly compressed laterally with pointed dorsal and anal fins.
+These fish are characterized by a black band running from the mouth, through the eye, and upward to the top of their dorsal fin.

-There are at least six other colour varieties and patterns, and these stem from the locations where the parent species were initially captured; however, they all have this black strip.
-Colours can vary from yellow above the line and whiteish silver below.
-Another type is brown on top, and whiteish silver on the bottom and the fins are striped in light yellow and brown.
-Another variety has seven irregular brown vertical bars that run the entire body's length ending with an extra bar as a spot on the caudal fin.
+Aside from this black strip, there are at least six other colour varieties and patterns, which stem from the locations where the parent species were first captured.
+The colours range from yellow above the line to silvery white below.
+In another type, the fins are striped in light yellow and brown, and the top is brown with whiteish silver on the bottom.
+Finally, another variety has seven irregular brown vertical bars running the entire body length, with an additional bar on the caudal fin.

 |Scientific Name||Mesonauta Festivus|

 |Origins||Bolivia, Brazil, Paraguay, Peru|

 |Best kept as||Groups 6+|